talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 1. Task commit initiates the multipart PUT to the destination object store.
 1. A list of every pending PUT for task is persisted to a single file within a consistent, cluster-wide filesystem.
 For Netflix, that is HDFS.
-1. The Standard FileOutputCommitter (algorithm 1) is used to manage the commit/abort of these files.
+1. The Standard `FileOutputCommitter` (algorithm 1) is used to manage the commit/abort of these files.
 That is: it copies only those lists of files to commit from successful tasks into a (transient) job commmit directory.
 1. The S3 job committer reads the pending file list for every task committed in HDFS, and completes those put requests.

-By using FileOutputCommmitter to manage the propagation of the lists of files to commit, the existing commit algorithm implicitly becomes that defining which files will be committed at the end of the job.
+By using `FileOutputCommmitter` to manage the propagation of the lists of files to commit, the existing commit algorithm implicitly becomes that defining which files will be committed at the end of the job.

-This project has Hadoop OutputCommitter implementations for S3.
+The Netflix contribution has Hadoop `OutputCommitter` implementations for S3.

 There are 3 main classes:
 * `S3MultipartOutputCommitter` is a base committer class that handles commit logic.
 This should not be used directly.